Cortex: A Compiler for Recursive Deep Learning Models: Evaluation

 \subsection{Benefits of Optimizations}

-In this section, we look at different optimizations and their relative benefits in \Sys.
-Fig.~\ref{fig:stacked_eval} shows the inference latency for different models (on the GPU for hidden size 256) as we progressively perform optimizations.
+We now look at \Sys's different optimizations and their relative benefits.
+Fig.~\ref{fig:stacked_eval} shows inference latencies for different models (on GPU for hidden size 256) as we progressively perform optimizations.
 Kernel fusion provides significant benefits for all models.
-The benefits are pronounced on GPUs as GPUs have manually managed caches, which kernels optimized in isolation cannot exploit.
+Fusion benefits GPUs more as GPUs have manually managed caches, which kernels optimized in isolation cannot exploit.
 Complex models such as TreeLSTM that provide more fusion opportunities benefit more.
-Specialization enables computation hoisting and constant propagation (\ref{sec:const_prop}), which can dramatically reduce the amount of computation in tree-based models as trees have a larger proportion of leaves.
+Specialization enables computation hoisting and constant propagation (\S\ref{sec:const_prop}), which dramatically reduce computation in tree-based models as trees have a larger proportion of leaves.
 For DAG-RNN, which performs computations on DAGs, specialization does not lead to any speedup as expected.
-Finally, model persistence leads to non-negligible improvements in the inference latencies by reducing accesses to the GPU global memory.
+Finally, model persistence leads to non-negligible improvements by reducing accesses to the GPU global memory.
 We discuss some optimization trade-offs involving register pressure in \S\ref{sec:reg_pressure_eval} in the appendix.